sasjs/server.sasjs.io/docs/settings.md

 ### LOG_FORMAT_MORGAN

 These setting determines the level of logging produced by SASjs server.
 More details on this can be found in the Morgan documentation here:[https://www.npmjs.com/package/morgan#predefined-formats](https://www.npmjs.com/package/morgan#predefined-formats)

 Options: [`combined`|`common`|`dev`|`short`|`tiny`]

 Default: `common`

+### LOG_LOCATION

+Location in which to write server logs (one file per day).
+If not provided, logs are written in a `/logs` subfolder of the `SASJS_ROOT` location.
+Can be a full path, else relative to the directory in which the server instance was launched.

+Example: `LOG_LOCATION=./sasjs_root/logs`